-Upon formal request and appropriate environmental analysis, DEP's BRP Director may authorize disposal of RAM with a half-life greater than 65 days, if the material is suitable under state or federal regulatory controls and meets the criteria and restrictions for 'alternate disposal.'
+Upon formal request from the generator, and appropriate environmental analysis, DEP's BRP Director may authorize disposal of RAM with a half-life greater than 65 days, if the material is suitable under state or federal regulatory controls and meets the criteria and restrictions for "alternate disposal" under NRC's regulations in 10 CFR 20.2002.
 (See Appendix E for additional guidance.)